elyra-ai/elyra/docs/dev/code-snippets.md

 ```
 NOTE: `code` field content must be a string array split by line.

-Once code snippet extension is in use, the application component retrieves data using **Elyra Metadata Service**
+Once code snippet extension is in use, the application component retrieves the metadata from the server
 through a REST API, and displays each snippet by `display_name` in the extension UI.
 Each snippet item can then be expanded on click, also displaying the `code` content.
 Currently, the application does not support full integration of adding the code into the editor by
-clicking the `+` button, although it does allow user to manually copy the snippet and paste it
+clicking the `+` button, although it does allow the user to manually copy the snippet and paste it
 in the editor.